Our Budget Wardrobe Makeover For Under £35!

 Fixing the new knobs to the wardrobe.
 For this you’ll need a drill to make the holes for the screws on the new knobs.
 They are equidistant in between the MDF strips as this creates a professional, smart finish.

 Honestly I could not be more over the moon with this project.
 Whilst I expected it to turn out well because I trust Sam from Dove Cottage implicitly, I still had plenty of room to mess it up all on my own but I can genuinely say it looks SO good.
 The wardrobes are the first thing you see as you come up the stairs into the bedroom so this new look really does make a world of difference.
+You can also see more listings of loft homes here that offer ready-made loft wardrobes like these.
+Or you can call VIP Realty and they’ll assist you, depending on your location.

 I hope this step by step guide on our budget wardrobe makeover has been really helpful, do let me know if you try any of your own projects!